FreeCodeCampOKC/fccokc_web_legacy/README.md

-# Free Code Camp, Oklahoma City Website
+# freeCodeCamp Oklahoma Website

 A static website cloned from codeforokc, for the Oklahoma city branch of Free Code Camp.
 Our aim is to teach programming in; HTML, CSS and JavaScript for free.
-You can view the website [here](http://www.fccokc.com/).
+You can view the website [here](https://www.fccokc.com/).

 ## The team